tislib/talehibrahimli.com/content/blog/java-interview-questions/index.md

 6. What is equals and hashcode for and what is their usage on Hashmap
 7. Complexity of Hashmap
 8. What is hash collision
+### Multi-Threading
+1. What is the difference between Thread and Runnable?
+2. What is volatile and synchronized keywords for?
+3. What is the difference between synchronized and Lock?
+4. What is race condition?
+5. What is deadlock, live-lock and thread starvation?